Review: Life By The 40 Watt Bulb

-“Being on the cheery edge of poverty is not, as some bootstraps proponents assert, about building character and ambition,” writes Segal.
+“Being on the cheery edge of poverty is not, as some bootstraps proponents assert, about building character and ambition,” wrote Segal.
 “It is about understanding that the financial insecurity at the centre of your existence, once installed in your memory bank, never leaves.”

 The Segals were working poor, cabbies and garment salesmen and drugstore clerks.
 They ate meat and Hugh had his own bedroom in their Montréal walk-up.
-Segal recalls a prized bottle of Crown Royal saved for extraordinary occasions.
+Segal recalled a prized bottle of Crown Royal saved for extraordinary occasions.
 No one took a vacation.
 The bailiff repossessed their car.

-Young Hugh remembers the time his older brother caught hell for taking the two of them to a carnival for the day.
+Young Hugh remembered the time his older brother caught hell for taking the two of them to a carnival for the day.
 Working poor never ask, “What would you like to do today?”
 Every day is like the last.

 Boot Straps Need Boots is a great Canadian memoir of a poignant Canadian experience recognizable to millions.
 And it is more than that.
-Segal recalls as a 12-year old the day Prime Minister Diefenbaker spoke to his school assembly.
+Segal recalled as a 12-year old the day Prime Minister Diefenbaker spoke to his school assembly.
 Diefenbaker had a way of mesmerizing schoolchildren.
 “The family table we call Canada is the finest table in the world,” said the Prime Minister.
 “There is space and food for all.”

-Of course Parliament also charges the working poor GST on home heating and parkas, levies corporate income tax on the smallest of small business, and in 2018 passed a carbon tax that pays an identical rebate to all tax-filers whether you are a billionaire who winters in Florida, or a single mother who shuttles 200 kilometres a week to a job at Walmart.
+Successive governments endorsed direct federal aid to working people who are hard up, albeit in a piecemeal approach.
+Parliament in 2016 introduced the Canada Child Benefit that paid low-income parents $6,946 per child.
+Parliament also charges the working poor GST on home heating and parkas, levies corporate income tax on the smallest of small business, and in 2018 passed a carbon tax that pays an identical rebate to all tax-filers whether you are a billionaire who winters in Florida, or a single mother who shuttles 200 kilometres a week to a job at Walmart.

 Boot Straps Need Boots appeals for a reasoned approach, a reconsideration of all scattered aid programs into one coherent, universal guaranteed income plan.
 In this minority Parliament, the proposal has friends.